 It has taken some time to receive and address comments from City staff and Metrolinx as well as ensuring that this proposed subdivision integrated well with the park and road network recently approved for the Cityview Drive subdivision immediately north of the subject lands.

-City staff have requested that we provide a policy update relative to the Provincial Policy Statement and the Growth Plan, along with a brief report addressing the changes to the subdivision plan and zoning.
+City staff have also requested that we provide a policy update relative to the Provincial Policy Statement and the Growth Plan, along with a brief report addressing the changes to the subdivision plan and zoning.

-As part of this revised submission, we have also provided the City (under separate cover) with the following reports:
+As part of this resubmission, we have also provided the City, under separate cover, with the following reports:

-- Update to the Cityview Ridge EIS

-- Tree Compensation Planting Concept
+- Update to the Cityview Ridge EIS - Tree Compensation Planting Concept - Preliminary Servicing and Stormwater Management Report - Phase One and Two Environmental Site Assessments

-- Engineering Brief